NativeScript/nativescript-angular-guide/src/chapters/chapter1.md

 * **Step 3**: Install iOS and Android requirements

-When you build with NativeScript you’re building truly native iOS and Android apps, and as such, you need to have the system requirements needed to build for each platform you intend to build for on your development machine.
+When you build with NativeScript you’re building truly native iOS and Android apps, and as such, you need to have the system requirements for each platform you intend to build for on your development machine.

 NativeScript provides two options for installing these requirements—quick setup scripts for developers new to mobile development, and advanced setup scripts for experienced mobile developers, as well as developers that want complete control over the installation process.